 His advocacy has been the subject of positive judicial comment, the former Lord Chief Justice, Lord Thomas referred to his “realism and strength of advocacy” and that he had argued his case “responsibly, attractively and with vigour” and Wyn Williams J said he “argued [his client’s] case with conspicuous skill and moderation”.

-Simon McKay remains committed to practising in both the civil and criminal jurisdictions.
+Simon McKay remains committed to practising in both the civil and criminal jurisdictions in England, Wales and Northern Ireland.